Pittsburgh Penguins: Lemieux–Jágr era (1984–2005)

-Back-to-back Stanley Cup titles (1989–1997)
+Back-to-back Stanley Cup titles (1989–1992)

 A herniated disc in Lemieux's back cut short his 1989–90 season, although he still amassed 123 points.
 However, the Penguins fell out of the playoff picture.
 They opted to strengthen their roster and support Lemieux in the 1990 off-season.
 Free-agent signings (Bryan Trottier) and trades (Joe Mullen, Larry Murphy, Ron Francis and Ulf Samuelsson) played a major part in this.
-Arguably no move was bigger during this time than when the Penguins drafted Jaromir Jagr with the fifth overall pick in the 1990 NHL entry draft.
-The first Czechoslovak player to be drafted into the NHL without first needing to defect to the West, Jagr became the Penguins' second franchise player, and quickly developed into a superstar offensive talent.
+Arguably no move was bigger during this time than when the Penguins drafted Jaromír Jágr with the fifth overall pick in the 1990 NHL entry draft.
+The first Czechoslovak player to be drafted into the NHL without first needing to defect to the West, Jágr became the Penguins' second franchise player, and quickly developed into a superstar offensive talent.

 The roster overhaul culminated in the Penguins winning their first Stanley Cup title by defeating the Minnesota North Stars in the Stanley Cup Final in six games, punctuated by an 8–0 victory in the deciding game, the largest margin of victory in a final Stanley Cup game in over 80 years.
 After the 1991 Stanley Cup Final, the Penguins met with President George H. W. Bush, the first NHL team ever to visit the White House.
 The following season, the team lost coach Bob Johnson to cancer, and Scotty Bowman took over as coach.
 Under Bowman, they swept the Chicago Blackhawks to repeat as Stanley Cup champions in 1991–92.

 Cancer diagnosis revisited the Penguins in 1993 when Lemieux was diagnosed with Hodgkin lymphoma.
 Only two months after the diagnosis, missing 24 out of 84 games, he came back to win his fourth Art Ross Trophy as scoring champion with 160 points, edging out Pat LaFontaine and Adam Oates.
 Despite the off-ice difficulties, Pittsburgh finished with a 56–21–7 record, the franchise's best regular season ever, winning the Presidents' Trophy.
 After Lemieux's return, the team played better than it had before, winning an NHL-record 17 consecutive games.
 Despite all of the success, the 1993 playoffs ended in the division finals when the New York Islanders eliminated the Penguins in seven games.